 - Your payroll deductions reflect your benefit elections.
 Did you make changes during open enrollment in May?
 If so, these elections should be reflected in your benefit deductions.
 If you canceled a benefit, the deduction should no longer be coming out.
 If you added a benefit or changed a benefit by adding or deleting a dependent or increasing or decreasing coverage, this should also be reflected in your benefit deductions.

 - Check your leave balances by keeping the pink copy of your leave slip and making sure it is subtracted correctly from your leave bank.
-Please contact Kelly Mattox in HR, 445-5400, ext.
-128, with any benefit or leave questions you may have.
+Please contact Colleen Hoffman, Benefits Coordinator, 445-5400, ext.
+70128, with any benefits or leave questions you may have.

 Q. How is my paycheck figured?